The Center for Global Development and Sustainability

 • Identity and Gender-based Cyber Targeting and Vulnerability

-• How emerging Cybersecurity Tools and AI Can Revolutionize the Application of Digital Systems within Small/Medium Minority-Own/led Institutions
+• How Emerging Cybersecurity Tools and AI Can Revolutionize the Application of Digital Systems and Management

-• Boosting and Tailoring Individuals/Organizational Level Cyber Security Needs: Strategies and Resources for Resilience and Growth within Small/Medium Minority-Own/led Institutions
+• Boosting and Tailoring Individuals/Organizational Level Cyber Security and AI Capacity Needs: Strategies and Resources for Resilience and Growth

-• Cybersecurity and AI systems for Innovation and Entrepreneurship within Small/Medium Minority-Own/led Institutions
+• Cybersecurity and AI Systems for Innovation and Entrepreneurship

-• Cyber Security Policy Governance and Planning for Small/Medium Minority-Own/led Institutions
+• Cyber Security Policy Governance, Ethics and Planning Protocols

 The Call for Papers will follow this calendar:

-The deadline for the submission of abstracts/concepts/case studies/experiences is January 7, 2025.
-It is best to submit abstracts at your earliest convenience to avoid being waitlisted.
+The deadline for the submission of abstracts/concepts/case studies/experiences is February 28, 2025.
+Submitting abstracts at your earliest convenience is best to avoid being waitlisted.

 Panels: Panels are 90 minutes in length and would consist of three 20-minute papers or occasionally four 15-minute papers on a related topic and allow 30 minutes for questions/discussions/answers.